 Car insurance for Lyft drivers can be a confusing topic.
 Get all the info you need to find the rideshare endorsement policy for you.

 Given the growing number of Lyft drivers on the road, more and more car insurance companies are adapting their policies to fit the rideshare business model.
 Because Lyft drivers are technically using their vehicles for business purposes, driving for Lyft isn't covered under a typical personal auto insurance policy.
 If you’re a Lyft driver, you need to purchase an additional policy feature called “rideshare endorsement.”
-Read on to learn more about this added policy and how to get it.
+Read on to learn more about this added policy and how to get it from some of the top companies.

 Rideshare endorsement insurance for Lyft extends your personal car insurance policy while you’re working but haven’t accepted a ride request yet.
 Once you have accepted a ride, the coverage you carry through Lyft takes over.
 We break it down below: